nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

     fsType: "ext4"
     volumeID: "<awsElasticBlockStore volume id>"
 ```
-- It is possible to verify the information and get the volume info by running (Authentication through the AWS CLI it's required):
+- It is possible to verify the creation and get the volume info by running (Authentication through the AWS CLI it's required):
 ```
 aws --region <cluster region> ec2 describe-volumes --volume-id <awsElasticBlockStore volume id>
 ```
-- Copying the property "Device" of the previous command, we can run, from the cluster instance where the volume was mounted, the next command to get more information about the free disk space, the mountpoint... :
+- Copying the property "Device" from the output of previous command, it is possible to run from the cluster instance where the volume was mounted, the next commands to get more information about the free disk space, the mountpoint... :
 ```
 df -hT <device>
 ```